Anxiety disorders affect millions of people each year and it is one of the most common mental disorders in the world.

-Firstly, hypnosis helps you relax your mind and body, which can also help boost your immune response.
-This alone can be a great help for many suffering from everyday stresses.
+Firstly, hypnosis helps you relax your mind and body, which can help boost your immune response.

-Research done at Gonzaga University studied the effects of hypnosis on the immune response.
-Researchers found that hypnosis had a positive effect on the immune response as measured by B-cells and helper T-cells.
-The healthier your immune response is, the better equipped you will be to manage your anxiety and stress.
+Researchers at Gonzaga University found that hypnosis had a positive effect on the immune response as measured by B-cells and helper T-cells.
+The healthier your immune response is, the better equipped you are to manage anxiety and stress.

 Once you learn how to consciously relax your mind and body during a hypnotherapy session, you will also be able to take this process and use it in your everyday life.

 Secondly, hypnosis can help you address the underlying causes of your anxiety.
-You might be surprised at what may be the real cause of your anxiety.
-Sometimes events that happened in your childhood or even years ago can still cause you to feel anxious when you get ready to do something.
+Sometimes events that happened in your childhood or even years ago can still cause you to feel anxious.

 The more you work with your subconscious mind, the more your thoughts will change.
-You will eventually get to the point where your anxiety is easily managed.
+Eventually, you will get to the point where your anxiety is easily managed.

 What does this mean in practical terms?

 Let’s say you experience anxiety when it comes to networking and meeting new people.
-Perhaps something that happened years ago serves as the root cause of this anxiety.
-It might even be something as simple as a playmate making fun of you on the playground, and that memory might still be affecting you today.
+It is possible that the memory of something as simple as a playmate making fun of you is still affecting you today.
 With hypnosis, you can easily confront that memory and move past it.